codeadamca/laravel-sanctum-api/README.md

-# SPA with React and Laravel
+# Laravel API for a React SPA

 A basic Laravel API using Sanctum for authentication.
 The frontend uses React.